-Implementing software in the context of data analysis alleviates the pressure on humans to avoid producing errors within the analysis.
-Without software, the Department of Transport may spend countless human and financial resources on producing results that software can produce within seconds.
-By streamlining long tasks into functions that can be performed by software, the Department of Transport can benefit with increased employee productivity and faster processes.
-Software can discover patterns and statistics that are otherwise impossible for humans to observe from a dataset.
-With this knowledge, the Department of Transport can benefit greatly with the software’s ability to guide the data analyst to solutions not recognised from just the human’s perspective on the data.
+The implementation of this software will alleviates the pressure on humans to avoid producing errors in data analysis.
+By streamlining common tasks into software functions, the client will benefit increased employee productivities and faster data processing without spending wasteful financial or human resources.
+Software can discover patterns and statistics that are otherwise difficult for humans to observe from a big dataset.
+With the quality analysis from the software, the client can save time and financial resources, moreover, the software will improve the quality of trainings for new employees to help make better decisions to serve people by having better understanding of the real world that they will work in.

 Requirements